Yemen’s Houthi rebels hijack an Israeli-linked ship in the Red Sea and take 25 crew members hostage

 Since 2019, a series of ships have come under attack at sea as Iran began breaking all the limits of its tattered nuclear deal with world powers.
 As Israel expands its devastating campaign against Hamas in the besieged Gaza Strip following the militant group’s unprecedented attack on southern Israel, fears have grown that the military operations could escalate into a wider regional conflict.

 The Houthis have repeatedly threatened to target Israeli ships in the waters off Yemen.
+Such attacks both back its Iranian benefactors, as well as bolster the Houthis’ position in Yemen as anger has grown against their rule in recent months as that country’s civil war grinds on without resolution, said Gregory D. Johnsen, a Yemen expert with the Arabian Gulf States Institute in Washington.

+“The Houthis view the war between Israel and Hamas as an opportunity to mute some of this domestic criticism,” Johnsen wrote in an analysis earlier this month.
+“If they are attacking Israel, their local rivals will be less inclined to attack them.”

 Gambrell reported from Dubai, United Arab Emirates.
-Tara Copp in Washington contributed.
+Associated Press writers Tara Copp in Washington, Mari Yamaguchi in Tokyo contributed, Veselin Toshkov in Sofia contributed to this report.